daaa57150/QDScraper/README.md

 - A [GiantBomb](giantbomb) API key if you want the program to also use this API
 - Internet, roms, Recalbox ;)

-## Command:
+## Command
 ### Main
 The main command is this:
 *java -jar path\to\QDScraper.jar &lt;options&gt;*

 ### Options